Saab 99: Description and reception

-The first engine used in the original 99 was a four-cylinder in-line engine which was tilted at 45 degrees.
+The first engine used in the original 99 was a four-cylinder inline engine which was tilted at 45 degrees.
 The 1709 cc Triumph-sourced engine produced 87 PS SAE gross at 5500 rpm.
 The engine was conventionally water-cooled, but unlike most cars of the time it had an electric cooling fan.

 Triumph soon upgraded the engine to 1.85 L; the appearance in February 1971 of the four-door Saab 99 (99CM4 series) coincided with the adoption of the new, bored-out, 1854 cc unit.
 Saab experienced reliability problems with the Triumph-sourced engines and decided to bring the design in-house.
 From September 1972 the 1985 cc Saab B engine was used.
 During the lifetime of the 99 model, several subsequent engine developments took place, including the incorporation of fuel injection for some versions.

 The 99 was front-wheel-drive, its engine being fitted in a reverse longitudinal position similar to other pre-transverse engine designs like the Citroën Traction Avant, orienting the clutch (or output) towards the front to place the weight of the engine behind the gearbox to avoid nose heaviness.
 Drive to the under-mounted gearbox was by triplex chain.
 Front-wheel-drive was still a relatively uncommon configuration at the time of the 99's introduction, although traditional in Saabs.

 The bonnet (hood) was front-hinged and the panel extended over the front wheel-arches.
 The windscreen (windshield) was 'wrap-around' and very deep for the era.
 The A-pillar had a steep angle, providing excellent driver visibility.
-In 1968, the English test-driver Archie Vicar wrote in Mass Motorist magazine: "The little 99 has been given a striking and wholly rational appearance.
-It gives the flavour of an aeroplane on four wheels."
-The Cw value was 0.37 while other cars of the time had 0.4 to 0.5.
+The drag coefficient was 0.37 while other cars of the time had 0.4 to 0.5.
 The chassis was also designed for passive safety, with deformation zones front and rear.